 Who We Are

 The Urban Renewal Center (URC), located in Norfolk, Virginia, is a conceptual center of moral thought, voice, and action.
-People are the most important part of any city; the URC is a community development organization cares about the narratives, situations, and conditions of people's lives.
+People are the most important part of any city; as a community development organization, the URC cares about the narratives, situations, and conditions of people's lives.

 The URC bridges education, religious life, and the broader community toward positive impact for common good.
 The center promotes urban wholeness, examining needs in the community and responding to them with practical support.
 The center organizes its efforts in the following categories: 1. race relations; 2. interfaith engagement; 3. education; 4. criminal justice.

 Health and wholeness